 The isolated genomic DNA quality was checked on a 0.8% agarose gel along with 50 ng lambda DNA (Figure 1).
 After quality checking, DNA was quantified on a nanophotometer at 260/280 nm with nucleic acid factor 50, and the concentration of DNA was recorded.
 The value between 1.8 – 2.0 (of ratio A260/A280) was taken further for PCR.
 Nanodrop reading of the isolated genomic DNA of BC1F3 lines used for the PCR amplification is given in Appendix 1.
 The DNA was normalized up to 50 ng/µl with nuclease-free water for PCR amplification

-Plant-derived from the crossing process were checked for the presence of desirable alleles using target Foc-1 linked markers, namely, TA59, TA110, and TA194 from LG-02, which are reported to be linked with Fusarium wilt races.
+Plants derived from the crossing process were checked for the presence of desirable alleles using target Foc-1 linked markers, namely, TA59, TA110, and TA194 from LG-02, which are reported to be linked with Fusarium wilt races.
 Foreground selection for the Foc-1 loci was affected using tightly linked molecular markers, TA59, TA110, and TA194.
 Out of 76, the marker TA59 showed 28, the marker TA110 showed 22, and the marker TA194 showed 24 heterozygous plants.
 The electrophoretic image of foreground selection is shown in Figure 2.
 The tested backcross displayed that these plants were true to the target location.
 The 76 BC1F3 plants were tested by linked foreground markers, and 28 heterozygous plants were used for the second round of backcrossing with the recurrent parent.
 Scoring of foreground selection using linked markers in the BC1F3 population was given in Appendix 2.
 For further crossing procedure, the common positive plants for the target alleles shown by the linked markers TA-59, TA-110, and TA-194 were used as the female parent, and the recurrent parent PKV Kabuli-4 was used as the male parent.
 The scoring of foreground selection using linked markers in BC1F3 plants is given in Table 2.
 The graphical representation of the foreground selection of the BC1F3 population was done using the graphical genotypes software version GGT 2.0 (Figure 3).